-Please note that students in the Practical Nursing program, for which progress is measured in clock hours and academic credits are awarded at the end of each quarter, academic progress will be measured with reference to both credits and clock hours.
+Students in Baccalaureate programs must have a GPA of at least 2.00 at the end of their second academic year.
+Please note that students in the Practical Nursing program, for which progress is measured in clock hours and academic credits are awarded at the end of each term, academic progress will be measured with reference to both credits and clock hours.